Au revoir les enfants: Plot

 Shortly thereafter, Joseph, the school's assistant cook, is exposed for selling the school's food supplies on the black market.
 He implicates several students as accomplices, including Julien and his brother, François.
 Although Père Jean is visibly distressed by the injustice, he fires Joseph but does not expel the students for fear of offending their wealthy, influential parents.

 On a cold morning in January 1944, the Gestapo raid the school, searching for Jean Kippelstein.
 As his classroom is being searched, Julien unintentionally gives away Bonnet by looking in his direction.
-As the other two Jewish boys are hunted down, Julien encounters the person who denounced them, Joseph the kitchen hand.
+As the other two Jewish boys are hunted, Julien encounters the person who denounced them, Joseph the kitchen hand.
 Trying to justify his betrayal in the face of Julien's mute disbelief, Joseph tells him, "Don't act so pious.
 There's a war going on, kid."
 Disgusted, Julien runs off.
 Jean and Julien exchange books, a shared habit of theirs, as they pack away their belongings due to the closure of the school.

 As the students are lined up in the school courtyard, a Gestapo officer denounces Père Jean's actions and calls French people weak and undisciplined.
 A moment later, Père Jean, followed by the three Jewish boys in single file is led away across the school yard.
 One by one, as the priest passes through their midst, the students spontaneously call out to him, "Au revoir, mon père!"
 He pauses and half turns towards them and gives a loud reply: "Au revoir, les enfants! À bientôt!"
 Jean is the last to exit the school grounds through a metal door in the garden wall.
 As he steps through the doorway, he glances back for a moment toward Julien, and Julien gives him a timid wave in return.

-The film ends with an older Julien providing a voiceover epilogue, in which he mentions that Bonnet, Negus and Dupre died at Auschwitz, whereas Père Jean died at Mauthausen; the school reopened in October.
+The film ends with an older Julien providing a voice over epilogue, in which he mentions that Bonnet, Negus and Dupré died at Auschwitz, whereas Père Jean died at Mauthausen; the school reopened in October.
 He explains that although more than 40 years have passed, he will remember every second of that January morning until the day he dies.